Menu

 Along the Savannah Way

-DAY 1-2: UNDARA VOLCANIC NATIONAL PARK
+STOP 1: UNDARA VOLCANIC NATIONAL PARK (~2 DAYS)

+Undara Volcanic National Park is one of the popular spots in the Gulf Savannah.
 The national park’s not far off the Savannah Way, about 6km down a sealed road (with a further 9km to the Discovery Park Resort).

 You’ll probably want to spend at least a day at Undara to explore the lava tunnels, maybe do a hike or just relax at the resort.